adamyp/django-mysql/docs/model_fields.rst

 moreover means more rows can be cached in memory.

-Obviously these aren't for every application, and are relatively easy to create, but having a single unmoving place to import them is useful.
+Obviously these aren't for every application, and are relatively easy to create, but they are provided here so there is a single place to import them from.

 Docs:
 `MySQL <https://dev.mysql.com/doc/refman/5.5/en/storage-requirements.html>`_ /